Kiran7007/Interview-Preparation/docs/java.md

 # Java Language and OOP

-## What are the advantages of Java over Kotlin in Android?
+## Advantages of Java over Kotlin

-- Java has a large ecosystem, mature libraries, and broad legacy-code support.
-- It can be easier to onboard teams that already maintain Java applications.
+Although Kotlin is the recommended language today, Java still has advantages:

+- Huge ecosystem and mature libraries.
+- Easier onboarding for large legacy codebases.
+- Faster compilation in some large projects.
-- Java interoperates well with older Java frameworks and Android code.
+- Better interoperability with older Java frameworks.
-- Kotlin is still the preferred choice for most new Android development.
+- Many enterprise backends and Android SDK internals are still Java-based.

+For new Android development, Kotlin remains the preferred choice.

 ---